thoughtspot/quickstarts/build-with-mds/readme.md

 <img src="images/select_worksheet.png" alt="select_worksheet" style="zoom:50%;" />

 You will now be in the ThoughtSpot search interface.
-Go ahead and enter the following search term in the search box: ,, Surname, NUMBER_OF_ORDERS monthly and tap Go.
+Go ahead and enter the following search term in the search box: `Surname, NUMBER_OF_ORDERS monthly` and tap `Go`.
 This will create a line chart which isn't exact what we want.
-Tap the chart icon and select Stacked Column,  You will now see a chart showing March was a big month in sales.
+Tap the chart icon and select `Stacked Column`.
+You will now see a chart showing March was a big month in sales.
 Hover over the colored blocks to see how many orders a customer made in that month.
 (Customer surnames are a single letter in the sample data we loaded into Snowflake).
 You might have noticed that we used the Surname synonym too.
 Nice job!